cassandrale179/dominance_game/README.md

 - Researchers have identified a neural circuit in the brains of mice that plays a role in social dominance.
 Stimulating the neurons in this circuit significantly boosted a mouse's chance of becoming the "winner" during aggressive encounters with other mice
 - The dorsomedial prefrontal cortex (dmPFC) has been implicated in the long-term regulation of social dominance, yet the exact mechanism behind the "winner effect" remains unknown.
 - To investigate social competition in laboratory mice, we applied the dominance tube test, which is highly transitive and stable and correlates well with other dominance measures
-- The purpose of this repo is to recreated a similar game simulation using Phaser.io.
-But instead of mices, we want to test in on human subjects
+- The purpose of this repo is to recreated a similar game simulation using Phaser.io, but instead of mices, we want to test on human subjects.

 ## Resources